Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 WeekendsDeep-dive articles1 hour

-Sheena Iyengar, a Columbia Business School expert on choice, recommends scheduling related tasks in 30-minute blocks to maximize focus and minimize context-switching costs.
+Sheena Iyengar, a Columbia Business School professor and choice-architecture researcher, recommends scheduling related tasks in 30-minute blocks to maximize focus and minimize context-switching costs.

 Turn Off Notifications (Yes, All of Them)